 Safou, 8 à 5 euros, ceintures, arachide frais…. »

-For his experiment, negotiations, chapter 1-i, Em’kal Eyongakpa composes a fragmented narrative from sounds recorded in Paris and Douala, in selected informal market settings, transport routes with excerpts from natural soundscapes or spaces where the objects of these negotiations are extracted.
+For his experiment, negotiations, chapter 1-i, Em’kal Eyongakpa composes a fragmented narrative from sounds recorded in Paris and Douala, in selected informal market settings, transport routes with excerpts from spaces where the objects of these negotiations are extracted.
 In these spaces of negotiations, identities are in constant mutation as the ancient confronts set urban codes.
-The dynamics of these spaces usually tend to mirror “maximalist” urban variants of ethnic music; like Bikutsi in Cameroun, Congotronics in RDC or even Juju in Nigeria.
+The dynamics of these spaces usually tend to mirror “maximalist” urban variants of ethnic music; like Bikutsi, Asiko in Cameroun, Congotronics in RDC or even Juju in Nigeria.

 In negotiations, chapter 1-i, the artist plays with undertones of negotiations and creolization of these highly political spaces.
 He attempts a dialogue between the intense anthrophony of these spaces in and with a “white cube”.